ChaithanyaVamshi/Image-Classification-CNN/README.md

 ## Conclusion

-In this blog, we discussed how to approach the image classification problem by implementing the Convolutional Neural networks (CNN) model using Keras, TensorFlow with 92% accuracy.
+In this project, we discussed how to approach the image classification problem by implementing the Convolutional Neural networks (CNN) model using Keras, TensorFlow with 92% accuracy.

 We can explore this work further by trying to improve the accuracy by using advanced Deep Learning algorithms and hyperparameter tuning techniques.